-When we booked it I assumed, as us Brits quite often do, that they’d speak English or at least enough f4or us to muddle by.
-We bought a book, Chineasy, and tried to learn a few words but got on the plane only really knowing “hello” and “thank you”.
+When we booked it I assumed, as us Brits quite often do, that they’d speak English or at least enough for us to muddle by.
+We bought a book, Chineasy, and tried to learn a few words but got on the plane.
+However we only really knew “hello” and “thank you” by the time we landed.
 We thought we’d be okay though…

 We were wrong.

-The Chinese have about as much understanding of English as we do of Mandarin.
-This is made all the more harder given that you can’t guess what a word means as letters are replaced by symbols and Google translate (if you’ve got a VPN and can access Google) just doesn’t work for Mandarin.
+The Chinese, in general, have about as much understanding of English as we do of Mandarin.
+This is made harder given that you can’t guess what a word means as letters are replaced by symbols.
+Even if you have Google translate (if you’ve got a VPN and can access Google), it just doesn’t work for Mandarin.

 Be prepared for this barrier and work on your acting and you’ll get by.
 If you are really stuck then find someone between the ages of 15-30 and they’ll probably know enough English to help you out.
 Otherwise put together some useful phrases with some English speaking hostel staff such as “I want to get the train/bus to…” and “where’s the toilet?”